 You won’t find anything resembling a city on this small island.
 It’s also the sleepiest island of the big four.
 The nightlife shuts down early so that all the outdoorsy residence can wake with the sunrise to challenge a new hike.
 This island is for the outdoor adventurer or the ones that want to escape as much civilization as possible for the ultimate in relaxation.

 Oahu, The Gathering Place

-ahu, sitting just east of Kauai, is the exact opposite of the Garden Isle.
+Oahu, sitting just east of Kauai, is the exact opposite of the Garden Isle.
 Oahu is world-renowned for its big city and famous Waikiki Beach.
-Honolulu, with its towering resorts, world-class restaurants and bustling nightlife, is known as The Gathering Place.
+Honolulu, with its towering resorts, world-class restaurants, and bustling nightlife, is known as The Gathering Place.
 It’s fitting.
-This is the city where the majority of Hawaii’s 10 million annual visitors will first touchdown.
+This is the city where the majority of Hawaii’s 10 million annual visitors will the first touchdown.

 But Oahu is not just a big city.
 You can escape to the island’s north shore for a more laid back atmosphere.
 And on your way, you can visit historical sites like century-old US Military pillbox bunkers, the Dole pineapple plantation and the Polynesian Cultural Center.
 The north shore is where you’ll find the best surfing waves in the world during wintertime.
 In fact, the waves are so epic that the island hosts the annual world surfing championships.

 Maui is for lovers.
 It is perhaps the most romantic island due to its abundance of beaches and cute, coastal resort towns.
 In fact, you can pull up a map of Maui to see the island is actually two islands fused together.
 The smaller western island is where you’ll find old whaling stations that have been transformed into romantic resort villages.
 If you stay on this side of Maui, you’ll likely meet honeymooners and witness a wedding.
 It’s beautiful.